How to Choose Fabrics for a Three Color Quilt

 Color

-I know I’ve kind of already talked your ear off about color triads, but Y’ALL THEY’RE SO PRETTY!
+Color triads pull from different thirds of the color wheel for a special sparkle.
 Of course the best known triads are the primary (red, yellow, blue) and secondary (purple, orange, green) colors.
 I decided to put some twists on these with my fabric choices above because it’s easy to forget that “primary colors” don’t have to look like “primary school.”
 Again, incorporate scale (and value) for added POP.

 Scale